-At the end of last month, I came across a post by THE LDG MAG about Alice: Madness Returns.
-It revealed how this action-adventure game is based is the novel Alice’s Adventures in Wonderland, which itself was possibly inspired by the real-life Alice Liddell.
-The article is an interesting piece on author Lewis Carroll’s fascination with the girl and Victorian views on children; I’d highly recommend getting over there to read it if you haven’t done so already.
+I recently came across a post by THE LDG MAG about Alice: Madness Returns.
+It revealed how the game is based is the novel Alice’s Adventures in Wonderland, which itself was possibly inspired by the real-life Alice Liddell.
+The article is an interesting piece on author Lewis Carroll’s fascination with the girl and Victorian views on children.

 Is it possible to have a favourite video game? 🤔—

 Later Levels (@LaterLevels) May 17, 2018